andersjanmyr/functional_javascript/summary/99_summary.md

-!SLIDE bullets
+!SLIDE bullets small
 # Summary

 * Javascript is a functional language
 * Functional techniques should be used
-*  to enhance readability
+* - to enhance readability
-*  to structure the code
+* - to structure the code
-*  to encapsulate secrets
+* - to encapsulate secrets
-*  to simplify testing
+* - to simplify testing